danhjun/ITE-253/README.md

    - Go to the Member Of tab to see all groups the user belongs to, ensuring `IT` is listed

 <img src="assets/images/ITSEC.png" width="450"/>

+*Figure 15 Double checking User is part of IT Security Group*

 **Step 5: Group Policy and Security Considerations**
 - **Review Group Policy Settings:** Ensure that Group Policy settings related to Domain Admins are appropriate and secure